By Prof. Marcello Ferrada de Noli, chair, Swedish Professors & Doctors for Human Rights – SWEDHR.

 In this context, the only thing clear and on the record, in video format, is the declarations of Donald Trump concerning WikiLeaks.
 In it he declares: “I love WikiLeaks”.
 Click on the image below for the video:

 Unfortunately, the impact in the Assange case will be that he will continue being a prisoner in the geopolitical bargaining of Sweden.

-For several years we have supported the reinstalling of national conscription, and opposed Bildt’s decimation of Sweden’s own military capability, and selfrespect.
+For several years I have supported the reinstalling of national conscription, and opposed Bildt’s decimation of Sweden’s own military capability, and selfrespect.
 Sweden is capable of having a strong defence of its own, by its own.
 For instance, already in 2008 the author put forward that in Sweden, conscription combined with instruction for guerrilla-warfare resistance should be one of the primary options.
 It is highly effective also because it is self reliable.

 On the other hand, what Sweden definitely does not need is to participate at “cannon-fodder” level in an offensive strategy dictated by geopolitical interests alien to the survival of Sweden.
 And in this period, an appropriate defense strategy should start by stopping the provocation-spiral initiated by Bildt.
 With or without NATO, a war in the current technological era would bring about a massive retaliation whose lethal effects are still unpredictable.
 A retaliation that nevertheless, for sure, would adversely affect –beyond the few warmongers authoring or serving foreign-power interests in political and media circles– nearly ten millions peace-loving people of Sweden.

 Notes and References

 M Ferrada de Noli, Political facts behind the Swedish case VS. Assange.
 The Indicter magazine, 15 December 2015.

 Wallströms oro för Trumps kvinnosyn.
 Expressen, 10 November 2016.,